psarge2/palindrome/README.md

 # Phrase object (with palindrome detector)

 This is a sample NPM module created as a more elaborate form of an exercise from [*Learn Enough JavaScript to Be Dangerous*](https://www.learnenough.com/javascript-tutorial).
-The module can be used as follows:

 The module can be used as follows: